SachinSaj/Paper_Publication---Facial_Emotional_Recognition_Using_Shallow_CNN/README.md

 - The result was published in " Symposium on Machine Learning and Metaheuristics Algorithms, and Applications (SoMMA'19) "

-** Details of the project is given in this repository, in the form of Paper and presentation.
+** Details of the project is given in this repository, in the form of Paper and Presentation.

 ### If using this architecture, please do site our paper